Shougo/ddu-ui-filer/README.md

 ```

 ### For macOS

-Because of the use of the gio command, `desktop-file-utils` must be installed on macOS.
+Because of the use of the "gio" command, `desktop-file-utils` should be
+installed on macOS.

 ```bash
 $ brew install desktop-file-utils
 ```